ebasso/sterling-b2b-samples/filegateway-scenarios/route-via-kafka/README.md

 # IBM Sterling File Gateway Scenarios

-In this scenario, we enable SFG to put a file on a Kafka Top
+In this scenario, we enable SFG to put a file on a Kafka Topic.
+This feature is only available on Sterling B2Bi 6.2

 We need to add a Custom Protocol on SFG.
 And after need to define this protocol to a partner.